FunmiLS/FakeNewsDetector/README.md

 ##### (3) FakeNews_KeywordsLength.ipynb
 Python notebook to investigate the top 5 keywords associated with fake news articles and the average title and text length for real and fake news articles.

+##### (4) FakeNews_FeatureEngineering.ipynb
+Python notebook to predict whether a news article is fake based on news source and title using feature engineering.